telerik/ajax-docs/controls/imagebutton/client-side-programming/events/onclientclicked.md

 	* get_commandArgument() - returns the value assigned to the RadImageButton's **CommandArgument** property

 This event should be used in scenarios where the user needs to execute custom client-side code when the button is clicked.
 Since validation has occurred, the page can be checked for validity before any client code is executed.
-This is exactly what the following example is doing, it checks for a valid URL, and if a valid one is entered, it opens it in a RadWindow control.
+This is exactly what the following example is doing: it checks for a valid URL, and if a valid one is entered, it opens it in a RadWindow control.
 Here is the code:

 >caption Example 1: RadImageButton handling the OnClientClicked event.